 Flood Control System

-HR Green also worked closely with the City’s Flood Control Systems Committee, City staff, outside agencies as well as organizations involved in the review and permitting process.
-These efforts culminated in the adoption of the Flood Control System Master Plan – a document that establishes the alignment, implementation plan, budget, and acquisition/disposition policy.
+Since securing this assignment, HR Green was actively engaged in developing a series of open house and work session events to solicit public input on setting alignment for the flood control system and associated improvements.
+HR Green also worked closely with the City’s Flood Control Systems Committee, City staff, outside agencies, as well as organizations involved in the review and permitting process.
+These efforts culminated in the adoption of the Flood Control System Master Plan which is a document that establishes the alignment, implementation plan, budget, and acquisition/disposition policy.

 Since the adoption of the Master Plan, HR Green focused on designing select improvements that were consistent with the implementation strategy, with the first two bid packages prepared in February 2016.
 The overall implementation of this project is scheduled to occur over the next 20 years.

 The 7.5-mile flood-protection system balances the priorities of the community to provide better protection, preserve neighborhoods and assets, and maximize open space.
 HR Green is responsible for the West Side Flood Mitigation System concept which will extend for an estimated three miles along the Cedar River.
 The plan includes levees, flood walls, road closure gates, gravity outfalls with gatewells, storm sewer interceptors, and pump stations.
 Other removable floodwalls were conceived to allow access to the river.